 This sour cream cherry crumb cake is the BEST.
-Rich and buttery with a thick crumb topping, this crumb cake is loaded with fresh cherries and is made from scratch with common pantry ingredients.
+Rich and buttery with a thick crumb topping, this crumb cake is loaded with ripe, sweet cherries and is made from scratch with common pantry ingredients.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.